Gospel & Universe 🪐 Preface

 Generally, when I refer to agnosticism I mean the OPEN type — that is, a doubt which questions theism and atheism yet which also questions the primacy of doubt.
 This type of agnosticism allows for in-depth exploration of philosophical alternatives, although both hard and open types end up rejecting these alternatives.
 The rejection of the open agnostic is more temporary and qualified, however.

 I should also note that I don’t tend to use the paired terms hard/soft and closed/open because soft can imply weak, and closed can imply rigid.
 Because I see both types as positive, I use hard/open instead (I mean hard in a positive sense, as in hard science).
-The terms exclusive and inclusive are meant as descriptive rather than evaluative.
-Exclusive can be seen as negative or positive (as in exclusive club) yet I use it as a descriptive, as in exclusive offer, exclusive focus, or exclusive category.
-This binary does however favour the inclusive type when I argue for equality and democratization (which I see as necessary for freedom of thought and freedom of choice).
+The terms exclusive (for hard) and inclusive (for open) are meant as descriptive rather than evaluative.

 Space may seem a fixed or solid thing, yet time proves it to be otherwise.